 Recruitment is time intensive and it's easy to make expensive mistakes.
-Business owners and in-house recruiters are concerned that remote working, social distancing and working from home can make the recruitment process even harder.
+Business owners and in-house recruiters are concerned that skills shortages, rising salary rates, and working from home can make the recruitment process even harder.

 The good news is that whether you are recruiting in person, recruiting from a distance or recruiting for remote workers the key to success is the same: begin with solid recruitment planning.

 What work do you need to get done?
-What is the real job?
+What is the actual job?

 You'll never hire the right person if you can't accurately describe the job.

 Be specific and honest when writing your job description as this is the information that candidates will use to decide whether they should apply for the role.
 It is also what you'll refer back to throughout the selection process.
 You'll never hire the right person if you can't accurately describe the job.
 Remember that it is not just about recruiting the best person for the role, but also retaining them in your business for the future.
 If their expectations are based on an unrealistic job description it's never going to work out well and you'll be back recruiting for the position before you know it.